On perturbations of woven pairs of frames: A characterization of woven pairs.

 \end{definition}

 The angle $\angf{M}{N}$ is related with the {\it gap} $\delta(M,N)$ between the closed subspaces $M$, $N$:

 In particular, if $M\cap N^\perp=\{0\}$, $\delta(M,N)=\angf{M}{N^\perp}$.

 The following result shows the closed connection between angles and closed range operators.
-For more details and properties we refer the reader to the work by Deutsch \cite{[De]}. \begin{pro} Let $A,B\in B(\hil)$ be closed range operators.
-Then, $AB$ has closed range if and only if $\angf{R(B)}{\\N(A)}<1$. \end{pro}
+For more details and properties we refer the reader to the work by Deutsch \cite{[De]}. \begin{proposition} Let $A,B\in B(\hil)$ be closed range operators.
+Then, $AB$ has closed range if and only if $\angf{R(B)}{\\N(A)}<1$. \end{proposition}

 For an operator $T\in B(\hil)$ we define its {\it reduced minimum modulus} by

 It is well known that $T$ has closed range if and only if $\gamma (T)>0$.
 Moreover, in this case, $\gamma (T)=\gamma (T^*) = \gamma(T^*T)^{1/2}=\|T^\dag \|^{-1}$.